SaeedAdam/SaeedAdam/README.md

 - 👋 Hi, I’m @SaeedAdam
 - 👀 I’m interested in web development.
-- 🌱 I’m currently learning React.
+- 🌱 I’m currently learning LAMP Stack.
-- 💞️ I’m looking to collaborate on beginner front-end projects.
+- 💞️ I’m looking to collaborate on beginner web projects.
 - 📫 How to reach me (linkedin.com/in/saeedadam)

 <!---